 Where Can You Typically Find Petite Sirloin?

-However, you can always ask your butcher to order it for you.
-Ensure you ask for petite sirloin and not just sirloin steak or top sirloin steak.
+Ensure you ask for petite sirloin, not just sirloin steak or top sirloin steak.

-They sound similar, and both come from the loin region, but remember, they are quite different.
+They sound similar and come from the loin region, but remember, they are quite different.

 “Let the pan get nice and hot.
 If there’s no heat inside the pan, there’s no color.
 If there’s no color, there’s no flavor”.

-However, since the steak is often sold as an alternative to more expensive top sirloin steaks such as the top sirloin steak and other filet mignon cuts, you may also have a hard time finding it online.
+However, since the steak is often sold as an alternative to more expensive top sirloin steaks, such as the top sirloin steak and other filet mignon cuts, you may need help finding it online.

 The cost of the steak varies.
 However, you can expect to pay anywhere from $7.00 - $8.50 per pound.

 Petite Sirloin Marinades

-When it comes to preparing the steak, you should know that oven-roasting or pan-searing doesn’t cut it.
+When preparing the steak, you should know that oven-roasting or pan-searing doesn’t cut it.

 Why is my petite sirloin tough, you ask?
-Because you have to broil or grill it in order to make it most tender and flavorful.
+Because you have to broil or grill it to make it most tender and flavorful.
 You can also use a meat mallet to help tenderize the meat.

 If you opt for grilling your petite sirloin, you’ll want to create a marinade to help tenderize and flavor the beef.
-Many people use Worcestershire sauce, red miso, and grapefruit juice on their cut of meat.
+Many people use Worcestershire sauce, red miso, garlic powder, and grapefruit juice on their cuts of meat.
 This makes it flavorful; however, I prefer to keep it simple.

-You can use the following marinade recipe on your meat; just make sure you leave it to soak up the juices for at least an hour.
+You can use the following marinade recipe on your meat; leave it to soak up the juices for at least an hour.

 - ¼ a cup of fresh lime juice